Registration / Re-registration

 Yourstudent ID number(in addition to your name) serves as your personal identifier, particularly in cases where there are people with the same name.
 The student ID number assigned by the University of Montpellier cannot be used at another university, unlike the INE number, which is recognized nationwide.

-I can't find my INE number (National Student ID).
+I can't find my INE (National Student ID) number.

 The INE number is required for your administrative registration.

-• If you are an international student and have previously studied in the French higher education system, you can find your INE number on your student ID card, enrollment certificate, or transcripts.
+- If you are an international student and have previously studied in the French higher education system, you can find your INE number on your student ID card, certificate of enrollment, or transcripts.

 I don't have an INE.
 What should I do?